-Our mission is to make disciples for Jesus Christ for the transformation of the world by promoting and supporting the spiritual and emotional health of the IGRC clergy and their families by promoting and supporting holistic health among our clergy (retired or not) and families.
+Mission: to make disciples for Jesus Christ for the transformation of the world by promoting and supporting the spiritual and emotional health of the IGRC clergy and their families by promoting and supporting holistic health among our clergy (retired or not) and families.
+PCC exists under the mandation of the Illinois Great Rivers Annual Conference.

 By attending to our physical, mental, and spiritual selves (holistic health) we are able to improve our experience of life.
 If we get busy or preoccupied and forget (or sometimes choose) to oversee the constantly changing in any of these areas, the other areas suffer.